-You will be spreading unwanted germs, and besides that, you are not going to interview well if you're sick.
+You will be spreading unwanted germs, and will not interview well if you're sick.
 Your judgment may be called into question as well.
 Do they really want to hire someone who is willing to put their colleagues at risk?

 Valid Reasons for Rescheduling an Interview

 There are other reasons besides illness that necessitate rescheduling an interview.
-Most companies understand that circumstances come up, such as a sick family member, a scheduling conflict, car troubles, or any one of a number of other reasons.
-It’s a good idea to be truthful of the reason you need to reschedule, so make sure it’s a valid reason.
+Most companies understand that circumstances come up—a sick family member, a scheduling conflict, car troubles, and a variety of other reasons.
+It’s a good idea to be honest about why you need to reschedule, so make sure it’s a valid reason.

 If you’re rescheduling because you scored an interview for a job you’re more interested in, maybe you should consider canceling rather than leave them waiting.
 You never know if you might be meeting with the interviewer’s sister-in-law at the other company, and your deception could get back to them.
 It’s better to be honest than to be caught in a lie.

 How to Reschedule an Interview